-The story follows an investigative reporter and his bumbling sidekick who are tracing down the criminal conspiracies of a gang known as “The Vampires” (sadly non-supernatural; just a cool name).
-The Vampires are led by various disposable criminal overlords; their real star is Irma Vep, the dangerous and sexy antiheroine (with a signature outfit of black tights).
+The story follows an investigative reporter and his bumbling sidekick who are tracing down the criminal conspiracies of a gang known as the Vampires (sadly non-supernatural; just a cool name).
+The Vampires are led by various disposable criminal overlords; their real star is Irma Vep (played by Musidora), the dangerous and sexy anti-heroine with a signature outfit of black tights.

 The story is driven by crackerjack set pieces built around phenomenal indoor sets: Secret compartments, trap doors, hidden peepholes, and other insidious physical spaces are used frequently and creatively.
 There are a few outdoor chase scenes, but the fun is typically centered around stealth and double-crosses.

-Despite its low-art aspirations, there’s something very postmodern about Les Vampires.
+Despite its low-art aspirations, there’s something very postmodern about The Vampires.
 Feuillade uses film and entertainment as central plot points, and they almost always lead to danger or disaster: A dancer dies mid-performance; a large ballroom party is drugged by tainted perfume.
 It reads as a reckoning of the precariousness of mass entertainment, particularly ephemera that regards itself as realist or virtuous.

 Other than the length and the stylistic limitations of the era, the main thing that prevents me from giving this a recommendation to anyone other than curious film historians is that the heroes are so damn bland and corny compared to the crafty Vampires.
 I was always rooting for Irma Vep.
-On screen, at least, it’s good to be bad.

 (I’m attempting to watch 1001 Films to See Before Your Die in chronological order.
 This is film number 4.
 Up next is another DW Griffith epic, Intolerance.)